 With noted uncertainty outside of that modeled, a probabilistic sensitivity analysis was conducted to assess variation across all model inputs with quantified uncertainty simultaneously and to vary the results over 5,000 iterations.
-Tables 4.10 and 4.11 present the probability of reaching certain willingness-to-pay thresholds for belantamab.
-A total of 74% of the iterations for belantamab versus the comparator were beneath a threshold of \$150,000 per QALY gained.
-A total of 82% of the iterations for belantamab versus the comparator were beneath a threshold of \$150,000 per evLYG gained.
-Sensitivity analyses for each CAR-T therapy are available in Supplement Section E4.
+Tables 4.10 and 4.11 present the probability of reaching certain willingness-to-pay thresholds for ide-cel.
+A total of 3% of the iterations for ide-cel versus the comparator were beneath a threshold of \$150,000 per QALY gained.
+Similarly, 6% of the iterations for ide-cel versus the comparator were beneath a threshold of \$150,000 per evLYG gained.
+Sensitivity analyses for cilta-cel and belantamab are available in Supplement Section E4.